amaurybsouza/amaurybsouza/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on IBM as Linux Administrator
+- 🔭 I’m currently working on IBM as Linux System Administrator
 - 🌱 I’m learning Linux, IaC (Terraform, Ansible), AWS, K8s
 - 👯 I’m looking to collaborate with meetups and tech events
 - 🤔 I’m looking for help with AWS, K8s, Terraform, Go